Siftah/get_iplayer/manpage.md

 **--aactomp3**
-: Transcode AAC audio to MP3 with ffmpeg (CBR 128k unless --mp3vbr is specified)
+: Transcode AAC audio to MP3 with ffmpeg/avconv (CBR 128k unless --mp3vbr is specified)

 **--attempts &lt;number&gt;**
 : Number of attempts to make or resume a failed connection

 **--bandwidth**
 : In radio realaudio mode specify the link bandwidth in bps for rtsp streaming (default 512000)

+**--ffmpeg-liveradio-opts &lt;options&gt;**
+: Add custom options to ffmpeg re-muxing for liveradio

+**--ffmpeg-livetv-opts &lt;options&gt;**
+: Add custom options to ffmpeg re-muxing for livetv

+**--ffmpeg-radio-opts &lt;options&gt;**
+: Add custom options to ffmpeg re-muxing for radio

+**--ffmpeg-tv-opts &lt;options&gt;**
+: Add custom options to ffmpeg re-muxing for tv

 **--force**
 : Ignore programme history (unsets --hide option also).
 Forces a script update if used with -u